 }

 The if statements are executed from top to bottom.
-As soon as the condition is true, the corresponding code is executed.
-After that, the program control jumps out of if… else… if.
+Once the condition is met, the corresponding code is executed.
+After that, the program control jumps out of the if… else… if.

-If all test statements are incorrect, the code inside the else body will be executed.
+If all test statements evaluate to false, the code in the else block will be executed.

 - class Ladder {